Table of Contents

 Definition and Pathophysiology

-In a healthy menstrual cycle, the endometrial lining inside the uterus thickens, breaks down, and sheds during menstruation.
-In endometriosis, the tissue that grows outside the uterus behaves in the same way.
-It thickens, breaks down, and bleeds with each menstrual cycle.
-However, because this displaced tissue has no way to exit the body, it becomes trapped.
-This can cause inflammation, swelling, and scarring of the surrounding normal tissue.
+In a normal menstrual cycle, the endometrial lining thickens, breaks down, and sheds during menstruation.
+In endometriosis, similar tissue outside the uterus also thickens, breaks down, and bleeds with each cycle.
+However, this displaced tissue has no way to exit the body, causing it to become trapped.
+This can lead to inflammation, swelling, and scarring of surrounding tissues.
+When endometriosis involves the ovaries, cysts called endometriomas can form.
+The surrounding tissue may become irritated, forming scar tissue and adhesions that cause pelvic tissues and organs to stick together.

 Symptoms and Diagnosis